NEWAGE-Labs/nal.docs/docs/current release/SOPs/Software and Computers/Git.md

 ![GUI Landing Page](../../imgs/Git/GUI Landing Page.png)

-Once a repository is selected, or if one was selected to begin with, then the contents of the repository will be scanned, and displayed in the following menu format:
+Once a repository is selected, or if one was selected to begin with, then the contents of the repository will be scanned and displayed in the following menu format:

 ![GUI Program](../../imgs/Git/GUI Program.png)

 The areas are as follows:

 **1 - Current Branch**
 The current branch of the repository being viewed.
 Additional branches may exist on your local machine, and it's important that commits are made to the correct branch.
+To create|checkout branches, use the toolbar menu option Branch -> Create|Checkout.

 **2 - Unstaged Changes**
 When any file or folder that is being tracked by Git is changed, the changed object will appear in this area.
 These changes will NOT be included in a [commit](#commit) until they are staged.
 To stage a change, either double click it in the Unstaged Changes section, or select '*Stage Changed*' from the controls in the bottom to stage **ALL** changes listed.